bilotAIcore/R-training/1_R as calculator.md

 <br>

 # Basic functions
-<p style='text-align: justify;'>Of course, **R** is much much more than just a calculator.
+<p style='text-align: justify;'>Of course, <b>R</b> is much much more than just a calculator.
 The power of <b>R</b> is in the availability of a vast number of different functions.
 There are even hundreds of functions included in the base installation of <b>R</b>.
 Let's look at some very basic functions: </p>

 ```{r}
 # list the content of the working memory: